RyuuSlayer/ReRedump/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to:
+Instead, please report them via email or discord message to:
-- Primary: security@reredump.org
+- Primary: security@reredump.org (Not currently setup)
-- Secondary: admin@reredump.com
+- Secondary: https://discord.gg/Yg9WfGKFJr (Notify one of the admins)

 You should receive a response within 48 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.